jtpaasch/container/README.md

 Get detailed container info
 ---------------------------

-To get all the information about a running container, use the `info <name>` command:
+To get all information about the running container `foo`:

     $ container info foo